svylabs/stablebase/WHITEPAPER.md

-                                       StableBase: A Minimalist's Stablecoin Protocol with a Simple Pay-as-You-Go Model.
+                                       StableBase: Introducing Pay-as-You-Go pricing model for DeFi Stablecoins.
                                            Sridhar<sg@svylabs.com>, Gopalakrishnan<gopalakrishnan.g@gov.in>

 # Abstract

-This whitepaper presents StableBase, a minimalist's stablecoin protocol that employs a pay-as-you-go model to maintain price stability while offering users efficient collateral management.
-Built on Collateralized Debt Positions (CDPs) without interest rates or origination fees, the protocol introduces an innovative redemption mechanism for stability while utilizing a familiar liquidation mechanism.
-Users can dynamically protect their positions through market-driven pre-paid fees, aligning incentives and enhancing system stability.
-A Stability Pool and a token incentive program further encourage participation and robustness.
+This whitepaper presents StableBase, a DeFi native stablecoin protocol that employs an innovative pay-as-you-go model to maintain price stability.
+Built on Collateralized Debt Positions (CDPs) without interest rates or origination fees, the protocol introduces a redemption mechanism based on fee paid to the protocol while utilizing a familiar liquidation mechanism.
+Users can dynamically protect their positions through market-driven fees, as opposed to continually accruing interest rates, making it suitable for a wide variety of usecases due to its cost efficiency.

 # Introduction

 Stablecoins have become a cornerstone of the decentralized finance (DeFi) ecosystem, providing a bridge between volatile cryptocurrencies and stable assets.
-However, existing models often involve complexities like interest rates, origination fees, and multi-collateral systems, which can deter user adoption.
-StableBase introduces a minimalist's stablecoin protocol that simplifies the stablecoin model through a pay-as-you-go approach, ensuring security and stability while offering users flexibility in collateral management.
+However, existing models often involve complexities like interest rates and origination fees, which can be prohibitive for real world user adoption.
+StableBase introduces a stablecoin protocol that simplifies the stablecoin model through a pay-as-you-go approach, offering users flexibility to choose how much and when they should pay, while ensuring security and stability.

-The protocol leverages Collateralized Debt Positions (CDPs) without imposing interest rates or origination fees.
-It features robust liquidation and redemption mechanisms, allowing users to dynamically protect their positions by paying market-driven fees when necessary.
-A Stability Pool and a token incentive program further enhance system robustness and encourage active participation.

-# Background

-As the DeFi space evolves, there is a growing demand for stablecoin solutions that are both user-friendly and resilient.
-Traditional models often require users to navigate complex fee structures and interest rates, which can hinder widespread adoption.
-By introducing a market-driven, pay-as-you-go model, this protocol aims to provide a more accessible and flexible stablecoin system.

 # Mechanism Overview